-Tourists usually don’t go to the section of Chiang Mia’s main market where Thai women work at sewing machines from sunup into the late afternoon.
+Tourists usually don’t go to the section of the Chiang Mai market where Thai women work at sewing machines from sunup into the late afternoon.
 The women have orders mostly from local people for alterations or special creations.
 They sit on an upper level behind the stalls with vendors who sell traditional clothing that draws locals, as well as an occasional Caucasian or Korean or Chinese visitor.
 Not many tourists want to buy a chut Thai (Thai outfit).

 So when I appear at the row of sewing machines looking for help to sew a button on my shorts, the women look at me with some confusion.
 What is she doing here?

 I see one woman sitting in front of an elevated statue of Buddha, with offerings of cakes and flowers at its feet.
 It’s early morning, and Buddhist chants come from speakers mounted to the ceiling in this part of the market.
 It has a calming effect.
 There are no tourists here, yet.
 I decide to make my way over to this woman.